Paras-245/notes/bitten tech course/Module 2 (Basics & Enviornment Setup)/2_Cyber Defense.md

-- it is a subsection of cyber security
+- it is a subsection of cyber security which is diff from corporate cyber security and it is more govern